 Throughout the professional formation process, I believe that I demonstrated a commitment to improving my practice in relation to the teachers’ professional standards.
 I feel that the quality of my teaching improved due to the use of more creative and innovative strategies, and this has had a positive impact on learner outcomes.

 Dedicated reading time was presenting a number of issues within my class and I therefore highlighted this as one of my targets.
 After observing a colleague and reflecting upon my own practice, I implemented the use of iPads and alternative reading materials.
 Engagement steadily increased and the sessions gradually became more settled.
 Some learners preferred reading on iPads while others enjoyed printed content which matched their interests, such as sport and gaming.
 During the next assessment, most students improved on their reading level.
 This is just one example of the positive impact QTLS had on my practice and learners.

 What impact did it have on your organisation?

 As a fairly new member of staff within my organisation at the time I began to undertake QTLS, the process enabled me to develop positive working relationships with colleagues and stakeholders.
-Meeting with staff from a local mainstream school encouraged an increased dialogue, resulting in greater information about an individual to be brought to our attention.
+Meeting with staff from a local mainstream school encouraged an increased dialogue, resulting in receiving more information about learners who needed additional support.

 How has it benefited you as a practitioner?